vakaruge/vakaruge.github.io/activity1.md

 - the pitch is announced (already happened because you are reading this page, which itself is the pitch)
 - start working on your designs.
 In the meantime, participate in the group discussion for further clarifications
 - submitting the works before the deadline is hit
-- we will showcase everything to the public and open for voting
+- submissions will be showcased to the public and open for voting
 - a winner is selected based on the vote results
 - winner is awarded the cash prize
 - winner is also given a certificate